dataplat/dbatools/.aider/prompts/template.md

 9. Analyze and update: /workspace/tests/--CMDNAME--.Tests.ps1

 Make these changes directly in the code.
 If you encounter any SQL Server-specific testing scenarios that require special handling, implement the necessary adjustments while maintaining the integrity of the tests.

+DO NOT SHORTCUT ANY TESTS TO RESERVE TOKENS!!!!!! if you need to continue after running out of tokens, i'll say continue